Sawmonabo/wundergraph-twitter-clone/README.md

-# Getting Started with Create Twiiter Clone using WunderGraph
+# Getting Started with Twitter Clone using WunderGraph
+Prepared by: Sawmon Abossedgh and Jay Patel

 ## Contents